s3rgiosan/wp-media-chrome/README.md

-# Media Chrome for Embeds
+# Media Chrome for Embed Blocks

 > Enhance your audio and video block embeds with custom web components from Media Chrome.

 ## Description

-Media Chrome for Embeds brings the power of [Media Chrome](https://www.media-chrome.org/) to your WordPress embed blocks.
+Media Chrome for Embed Blocks brings the power of [Media Chrome](https://www.media-chrome.org/) to your WordPress embed blocks.
 This plugin upgrades the default audio and video embeds by integrating custom web components for improved player controls and an enhanced media experience.

 ## Roadmap